29 Sunday of the Year C

 Living in the present and modern time, we have become accustomed to instant products like instant coffee, instant tea, canned foods, microwave, fax, E-mail services.
 However, in our spiritual life, nothing can become perfect that fast.
 In today’s parable, Jesus promised that God would answer our prayer, but according to his way as Jesus asked the father to take the cup of suffering from him, yet not following his will, but the father’s will (Lk 22: 42).

 As for not getting what we ask for, may be due to our lack of faith.
 Persistence in prayer is a sign that a person has faith.
 Faith is an important factor because if we pray without faith, our prayers can hardly get an answer from God.
 Some people pray for a period without getting an answer, and then they stop praying.
 That was what Jesus asked in the gospel: When the Son of Man comes, will he find faith on earth (Lk 18:8)?
 Prayer is also a way to foster our faith.
 So in order to keep our faith alive, we can pray at any place and time even when we lie on bed at night, unable to sleep yet.
-In this case, our prayer does not have to be a formal prayer, because prayer is to talk to God, telling him about our need, or offering to God our body, soul, spirit and condition: sickness, disease and suffering so as to be in union with the suffering of Jesus for the salvation of souls.
+In this case, our prayer does not have to be a formal prayer written in a book of prayer.
+Prayer is to talk to God, telling him about feeling, our need, or offering to God our body, soul, spirit and condition: sickness, disease and suffering as to be in union with the suffering of Jesus for the salvation of souls.

 Prayer for being persistent in prayer: